fsUDF/use-cases/README.md

 - `vm`

-using the template for tail recursion (see Figure 26 in the paper) but use `WITH RECURSIVE` in these files so that they run a vanilla PostgreSQL instance.
+using the template for tail recursion (see Figure 26 in the paper) but use `WITH RECURSIVE` in these files so that they run on a vanilla PostgreSQL instance.
 Using `WITH ITERATE` further improves the time and space efficiency of these functions.